'The Mandalorian': Will Baby Yoda Return for Season 3?

 Also Read: Did 'The Mandalorian' Just Ruin Baby Yoda?

 This represents a major change to the dynamics of “The Mandalorian,” because the two have been riding around the galaxy together since the end of the first episode of the series.
-And I have to imagine that Baby Yoda won’t be back any time soon, because I have a hard time believing that fans would put up with seeing that egregiously terrible CGI de-aging on Luke with any regularity.
+And I have to imagine that Mando is gonna follow Baby Yoda to wherever Luke is taking him, because I have a hard time believing that fans would put up with seeing that egregiously terrible CGI de-aging on Luke with any regularity.

 But I have just as hard a time believing that they would just drop Baby Yoda completely.
 Even though this show is called “The Mandalorian,” Baby Yoda is the star.
 He’s a money-making machine for Disney, and so they’ll want to milk that cow for all it’s worth.